 The course deals with the fluid dynamics of large scale motion on Earth, with application to the atmosphere and ocean.
 Motion at such scales, including storms, the Jet Stream and Gulf Stream, is profoundly influenced by the Earth´s rotation.
 Key aspects of the motion can be captured with simplified dynamics, as shown in the course.

-- the equations of motion for a rotating system
+- understand the equations of motion in a rotating system

-- the geostrophic and hydrostatic balances, and the thermal wind relation
+- master geostrophic and hydrostatic balances, and their relation to the thermal wind

-- simplified models of the atmospheric and oceanic circulation
+- apply simplified models of atmospheric and oceanic circulation

 Admission to the course